Which Factors Are Most Important?

 It makes sense to check-in online, particularly if you have no luggage to check, as it means you can straight through security.
 Unless you are a non-EU citizen traveling with Ryanair, online check-in is obviously preferable, but sometimes you can't, or you forget.
 You can expect an additional fee for using airport check-in on Ryanair, but easyJet does not levy such fees.

 Not a fee as such, but a relic of Ryanair's former ways: non-EU citizens are required to go to a desk to check they have the right documents to travel.
 If you fail to do this, you will be denied boarding.
 Why would they want to deny you boarding?
 As Ryanair is the only airline to require this, easyJet comes out on top in this category, also.

 A common obstacle encountered by Ryanair passengers in the past was being forced to pay a 'name change fee' to correct a typo or incorrect use of a married name when a passenger's passport showed her maiden name.
 Anecdotal evidence suggests that these fees can be avoided if you phone their call center (and get a friendly person on the line), plus one would expect Ryanair's new 'friendly' style might mean they are more forgiving than they used to be.
 Again, easyJet does not do this

 Both airlines have a flawed baggage policy, with Ryanair performing slightly better on carry-on bags, while easyJet has better checked-bag policies.

 The 'guaranteed hand baggage' policy has been dropped by easyJet, which is a disappointing step backward for the airline.
-There may be an unlimited weight policy for carry-on luggage, but I have never seen scales at the departure gate on any airline, so this policy is a bit meaningless as most airlines end up allowing unlimited weight in your cabin bags.
+There may be an unlimited weight policy for carry-on luggage, but this policy is a bit meaningless as most airlines end up allowing unlimited weight in your cabin bags.